pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 #### 4. Get the IdP metadata for your Okta application

 1. On the Sign On tab for your Okta app, find the Identity Provider metadata hyperlink.
-Right-click the hyperlink, and then copy the URL.
+Right-click the hyperlink and copy the URL.
 1. For more information, see Configure SAML in your app in the Set up a SAML application in Okta guide on the Okta Developer website.

 #### 5. Contact PactFlow to enable your IdP